chenlinear/chenlinear.github.io/content/posts/20230304-RSS-Why-and-How.md

 - CS
 ---

-RSS, personal website and the word "neat" shared a lot in common, one of which is that they died out at the beginning of this century but becomes more useful ever since.
+RSS, personal website and the word "neat" shared a lot in common, one of which is that they died out at the beginning of this century but become more useful ever since.

 ## §1 Why?